+Fence pliers or side cutters should be carried by every burn crew member to allow them to cut through fence and wire tangles and escape an advancing fire.
 Other items that may be useful to the burn crew include a bucket, hammer, and sharp tile spade.
-Fence pliers or side cutters are very important and should be carried by every burn crew member to allow them to cut through fence and wire tangles and escape an advancing fire.
-Additional hand tools may be needed for minor vehicle and equipment repairs.